corda/corda/docs/source/cordapp-custom-serializers.rst

         public int getB() { return b; }
     }

+Without a custom serializer we cannot serialise this class as there is no public constructor that facilitates the initialisation of al of its's properties.

-This would require a serialiser as follows
+To be serializable by Corda this would require a custom serializer as follows

 .. sourcecode:: kotlin
     @CordaCustomSerializer